Levinslaw/Spicy-CR-10/README.md

+_A $1000 printer doing what a $100,000 printer should do.
-_A very hot bedslinger, once a Creality CR-10 V2_
+Once a Creality CR-10 V2_

 ## Current Specifications